Warbo/chriswarbo-net/blog/2024-11-05-rationalising_denominators_2_products.md

 ## Products ##

 A product is a list of values multiplied together.
-We'll can define a `Product` type in Python, whose elements are `Power` values:
+We can define a `Product` type in Python, whose elements are `Power` values:

 ```python